JStoresund/notes-V25/nettverk/_nettverk.md

     - GetBulkRequest: same as above
     - SetRequest: manager-to-agent - set MIB value
     - Response: agent-to-manager - value, response to request
-    - Trap: agent-to-manager: inform about exceptional event
+    - Trap: agent-to-manager - inform about exceptional event
   - Challenges
     - Simple protocol, leaving hard work to developers
     - SET requests sent independently.
-Might cause seriour error if multiple set requests sent at once to one device, and one fails
+Might cause serious error if multiple set requests sent at once to one device, and one fails
     - SNMP does not include mechanism to undo recent changes in device config
     - SNMP does not provide sync among multiple devices.
 If manager sends SET request to group of devices, it is possible only some arrive
     - SNMP does not employ standard security mechanisms.
 Security is self-contained within the protocol, making credentials and key management complex and difficult to integrate with existing credential and key management systems